 Tenkara is great for people who are new to the sport of fly-fishing because there is a quick learning curve if you have someone knowledgable with you.
 I have found tenkara to be a great “add on” activity to recreational guiding here in Maine.
 Disadvantages would be sometimes people don’t fully understand the limitations of tenkara fishing.

 What are your favorite Tenkara USA rods for guiding on your favorites and are your personal favorites different that what you guide with?

-What types of rigs do you fish (i.e. single dry fly, indicator rigs, dry dropper, etc.) ?
+What types of rigs do you fish as far as terminal tackle, i.e. single dry fly, indicator rigs, dry dropper, etc. ?

 Has there been anything about fishing and guiding with tenkara that has been a surprise to you compared to your initial impressions of the fishing method?

 My biggest surprise was the effectiveness of this method of fishing and the range and variety of fish I have been able to target with tenkara.